 - Company formation and administration including the responsibilities of Companies House and greater use of electronic reporting and filing

 - New rules to allow company law to be updated more regularly.

-All companies formed from October 2009 onwards could adopt the model articles as standard or they could choose to adopt their own amended articles based on the new act.
+All companies formed after October 2009 could adopt the model articles as standard or could choose to adopt their own amended articles based on the new Act.

-The Sport and Recreation Alliance therefore, commissioned Farrer & Co to produce model articles specifically for sports organisations which you can adapt and incorporate into your current articles to bring them in line with the 2006 Companies Act requirements.
+Consequently, the Sport and Recreation Alliance commissioned Farrer & Co to draft model articles aimed at sports organisations which you can adapt and incorporate into your current articles in compliance with the 2006 Companies Act requirements.

 You can access examples of constitutions and information about the Companies Act 2006 and the model articles from this page and the page below:

 To receive the Sport and Recreation Alliance’s free daily sports news summary, a round-up of the day’s most interesting and informative news articles on sport and recreation, including links to original sources, email firstname.lastname@example.org